naserahmadi/nerdLLama/README.md

   ``  {"tokens": ["Each", "included", "ginseng", "."], "ner_tags": [0, 0, 25, 0], "lang": "en"} ``

-Will be converted as:

-``  Each included ginseng . ginseng:B-PLANT ``
+Will be converted into: ``  Each included ginseng . ginseng:B-PLANT ``